rotki/rotki/docs/api.rst

       }

    :resjson list result: A list with information about the ethereum nodes.
-   :resjson string node: Name and primary key of the node.
+   :resjson string name: Name and primary key of the node.
    :resjson string endpoint: rpc endpoint of the node.
 Will be used to query it.
    :resjson int weight: Weight of the node in the range of 0 to 100.
    :resjson string owned: True if the user owns the node or false if is a public node.